pro-series-tech/serverless-full-stack-engineering/README.md

   </a>
 </p>

-> A comprehensive course on how to build full-stack serverless applications using AWS, Serverless Framework, React, Redux, and Node.js.
+> This repository contains the codebase for the serverless gallery application, part of a comprehensive course on how to build full-stack serverless applications using AWS, Serverless Framework, React, Redux, Ant-Design, and Node.js.